angelpray/angelpray.github.io/README.md

 Life is short.So love your life.Be Happy.&Keep smiling.Just live for yourself & before you speak, listen.
 Before you write,think.Before you spend,earn.Before you pray,forgive.Before you hurt,feel.Before you hate,love.Before you quit, try.
 Before you die, live.
+You need 3 hobbies, one to keep you creative, one to keep you in shape, one to make you money.